-Student Representation on Department of Nursing Faculty Committees
+Student Representation on School of Nursing Faculty Committees

-Student participation and input into matters relevant to the Department of Nursing is encouraged and can be achieved by students participating in zoom meetings each semester.
+Student participation and input into matters relevant to the School of Nursing is encouraged and can be achieved by students participating in virtual meetings each semester.
 Connection information is sent out through course faculty for students to participate.
 Students are encouraged to participate in this opportunity.